Public transport in Otago: Organising bus routes in Dunedin

+In mid August 2025, GoBus opened its new Dunedin depot at the former PlaceMakers site on Portsmouth Drive, which replaced the Princes Street site.
+The new depot consists of a workshop capable of servicing six buses, a 50,000-litre diesel fuel tank, refuelling area, a purpose-built bush wash facility and a portable charger for GoBus's fleet of 13 new electric buses.
+By early September 2025, GoBus had finished relocationg its operations from Princes Street to Portsmouth Drive.
+The Dunedin City Council indicated that it was exploring options for redeveloping the Princes Street site.

 History of public transport in Otago

 The Dunedin City Council operated and managed most public transport until 1986 including the Dunedin cable tramway system (similar to the famous San Francisco cable car system) between 1881 and 1957, electric trams from 1900 to 1956, trolleybuses from 1950 to 1982 and motor buses from 22 April 1925 to 1986.
 From 1986, management of bus services became the responsibility of the Otago Regional Council.
 Otago Regional Council allowed any company to bid on routes and services, and Citibus, the city council owned bus company, won many of the routes tendered and had the best quality vehicles, compared to the private operators.

 Citibus would go on to be privatised in 2011, after Dunedin City Council voted to sell it, with the mayor at the time summarising by saying that it was "hemorrhaging money".
 There was concern by some critics, like Labour MP Clare Curran, that this move would worsen driver working conditions.

 New Zealand Railways (NZR) operated commuter trains from the Dunedin railway station to Port Chalmers and to Wingatui and Mosgiel until 1979 and 1982, respectively.
 Reintroduction of rail services is suggested from time to time NZR, through its Road Services division, from 1985 known as Cityline, also operated motor buses to the suburbs of Warrington, Cherry Farm, Brighton, Outram and Mosgiel until Cityline was privatised in 1991 – the Dunedin fleet was sold to Newtons Coachways.
 All the above-mentioned train or bus routes except Warrington and Outram continue to be served by the present bus system.

 In early times, there were ferries connecting the central city to Port Chalmers and Portobello, but these ceased between the 1930s and 2018 as road connections along the harbour's edge were improved.

 Former privately owned public transport operators in Dunedin included Turnbulls (Dunedin to Portobello); Newtons (Dunedin to Waverley), Otago Road Services (Dunedin to Green Island, Abbotsford and Fairfield), all of whom operated services over several decades from the 1950s to the 1980s and 1990s.
 From the late 1980s onwards, Cesta Travel (later called Southeastern) and Dunedin Passenger Transport operated a wide range of routes on various short-term contracts.

 In late January 2020, the Dunedin City Council voted to reduce bus fares while exploring the re-establishment of a commuter rail link between Mosgiel and the Dunedin city centre.
 This includes allocating $600,000 to bus subsidies.